SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ### Part Two: Expanding the Capacity in departments/creating new departments and see how the solution would change.

 ### Data Collection: To calculate where we must place the department we need to Collect the following data: Patient X, Patient Y, Distance to the closest department from each patient.

-(Question since it is possible that the patient is not at home, will it better to take the co-ordinates with a desnse population/traffic flow during each day of the week and according to specific hours)
+ - Things to consider:
+    - Patients may not be at home, and dense population/traffic flow might be better indicators.
+       <p>So instead of solely relying on Patients X and Y, integrate data about population density and traffic flow patterns for specific days and hours.
+Using the weighted-mean of high-traffic areas or population centres during peak demand times to better predict the optimal new department location.
+Leveraging data like: mobile phone density or traffic counters (if available) and Pat_Loc_GPs to identify regions with high patient registrations.</p>

 ### Using Weighted Mean of Data to find the Optimal Location for Creating new Departments

 How it would work:
  - For each patient, calculate the distance to the closest department.
  - Store the distances in an array and sort it in descending order.
+Sort distances to identify outliers that might disproportionately influence the mean.
+Consider limiting weights for patients far outside the target area (eg. > 40 miles).
  - Take the Weighted Mean of their X and Y co-ordinates: This will be the New Departments location.

  - Formula -> Weighted Mean = (Items * Weight) / Sum of all Weights
    - Items: represents Patient X and Y (separately)
    - Weight: represents the distance for each patient to the closest department

+  Insert Formula SC here.
   Xn = ∑ di X1 / ∑ di
   <br>
   Yn = ∑ di Y1 / ∑ di